The Flowers of Evil (manga): Plot

 A few years later, Kasuga is going to high school in Ōmiya-ku, Saitama, and still cannot forget Nakamura.
 Kasuga finds his classmate Aya Tokiwa looking at Les Fleurs du mal in a used bookstore and she starts lending him novels, rekindling his love of literature.

 Kasuga discovers that she is working on a novel and is brought to tears upon reading the manuscript because he can identify with the protagonist.
 Kasuga encounters Saeki and when they meet up for lunch, she accuses him of using Tokiwa as a replacement for Nakamura.
 Kasuga visits Tokiwa at her workplace and asks her out, saying that he will save her, and she accepts.

 Kasuga visits his hometown for his dying grandfather and ends up meeting Kinoshita, who regrets being left behind by Saeki and tells Kasuga where Nakamura moved.
 Tokiwa finishes her novel, but Kasuga tells her about his past and his desire to meet Nakamura again.
 They take the train to Tokawa Station in Chōshi, Chiba and find her eatery, where her mother warns them that Nakamura is "peaceful now", but Tokiwa insists on speaking to her.

 They talk at a nearby beach and Kasuga questions her, but does not get satisfactory answers.
-The three roughhouse and Kasuga tells Nakamura that he is happy that she did not disappear.
+Kasuga and Nakamura attack each other, turning into a playfight between all three.
+Kasuga tells Nakamura that he is happy that she did not disappear, and she tells him never to come back.
 Later, Kasuga is in college and still dating Tokiwa, who is working on another novel.
 After falling asleep with Tokiwa, Kasuga dreams of the wilting flower of evil, its scar no longer present on his hand.
 In his dream he envisions the futures of the series' characters; he marries and has a child with Tokiwa, Saeki starts her own family and reunites with Kinoshita, and Nakamura finds contentment, eventually moving away to the city.
 At the end of the dream Nakamura looks up at her own wilting flower of evil.
 When he wakes up, Kasuga starts writing in his empty book just as he was in his dream, presumably about the manga's events.

 The final chapter depicts Nakamura's perspective of her first meeting with Kasuga.
 Through her eyes she sees everyone and everything around her as monochrome and deformed, symbolizing her distaste for normality.
 When she sees Kasuga steal the gym suit, his features become clear to her.
 Later on, Nakamura feels herself reverting to the normalcy she despises.
 Before she does, Kasuga appears on his bike, fully defining her world in both detail and a deep crimson color.